 - Prevents sending potential customers to competitor websites

-- Gives full ownership without depending on social media algorithms
+- Gives full ownership without depending on social media accounts or algorithms

 - Scales easily with new pages, features, or an online store